David Linton (politician): Personal life

 Linton married Anna Thomas of Hamilton, Ohio on July 27, 1841.
 She met Linton when they were both students at Miami University.
 The couple had seven children.

 Linton was ill with lung fever while in law school; the illness returned in 1848, resulting in ongoing health problems.
 Although he supported President Abraham Lincoln, Linton could not fight in the Civil War because of his poor health.
 He was also a member of the Society of Friends.
 Instead, he helped recruit several companies and made donations to care for sick and wounded soldiers.

 In 1865, the family moved to a farm in Linn County, Kansas.
 Linton left his law practice in Ohio because of his health.
 Within a year of living in Kansas, his sons Frank and Arthur both died.

+Death and legacy

 Linton had a second stroke in the fall of 1883 that paralyzed his left side and left him an invalid.
 No longer able to farm, he moved to Pleasanton, Kansas.
 He died on August 10, 1889, in his home in Pleasanton.

-Honors

 There is a historical marker about Linton in Wilmington, Ohio.